 Cocaine is a powerful drug that can cause addiction rapidly.
 About 1.5 million people reported using cocaine in the previous month in 2014, according to the National Institutes on Drug Abuse.
 The most common users are those between the ages of 18 and 25.
 Understanding this drug can help addicted users understand its effects and the importance of getting help.
+Studies have shown that the longer a person is in formal treatment for addiction, the less likely they are to suffer relapse.

 What Is Cocaine?

-Common Forms of Cocaine
+What Are Common Forms of Cocaine?

-There are several types of cocaine.
-It can be used alone but is typically mixed with other drugs.
-Crack cocaine is one example.
-It’s called this because it makes a crackling noise when a user heats it to smoke it.
 Other forms exist as well, including speedball, which is an injectable combination of cocaine and heroin linked to several prominent deaths including Chris Farley, Mitch Hedberg, Phillip Seymour Hoffman and River Phoenix.
-Freebase is a refined hydrochloride salt form of cocaine that’s highly dangerous.
+Freebase is a refined hydrochloride salt form of cocaine that is highly dangerous.

 Crack cocaine looks like small rocks or pieces of salt.
 It tends to be an off-white color but can have a pinkish hue.
 In some cases, it can be in a powder form.